 100% includes a nice zippered hard case with the Speedcraft.
 It's on the larger side, making it a little less useful for taking with you on a ride, but it is great for storage, travel, and tossing in your gear bag between activities.
 The rectangular case has a quality zipper that allows the case to fold open fully to access its contents.
 Inside there is a semi-rigid foam with cut-outs to securely accommodate two spare lenses and the glasses with a lens installed.

 Our test model came standard with the HIPER Red Mirror lens and a clear lens for low light conditions.
 The case is set up to carry one additional lens should you choose to add one to your setup.
 A microfiber storage/lens cleaning bag is also included.

-We think the Speedcraft is a great value.
-At a retail price of $200, we feel they represent a great value considering the optical quality, eye protection, and quality hard case, plus they come with two lenses for varying light conditions.
+We think the Speedcraft is a solid value.
+At their retail price, we feel they represent a great value considering the optical quality, eye protection, and quality hard case, plus they come with two lenses for varying light conditions.

 The Speedcraft is a quality performance sunglass model with massive coverage and bold styling.
 They've got a sturdy frame, multiple lenses for varying light conditions, a quality zippered hard case, and are offered at a very competitive price.
 We feel they are a great value for their combination of performance, quality, and price.

 100% makes a line of sunglasses for both performance and casual wear.
 The Speedcraft is available in two different sizes, the larger standard size, which we tested, and an SL version which has a slightly smaller lens.